-Before the first day of the test, students using a calculator for any Grades 6-8 and Grade 10 Math and Science assessments should be familiar with the use of the specific calculator that will be utilized.
-Students must be instructed in the use of calculators; otherwiseÊit may hinder students' performance on the assessment.
+Before the first day of the test, students using a calculator for any Math and Science assessment should be familiar with the use of the specific calculator that can be utilized.
+Students should be consistently instructed throughout the school year in the use of calculators; otherwise, it may hinder students' performance on the assessment.